Important notes before installing

 Supported OS

-- Raspberry Pi OS with desktop 32 bits (Recommended)
+- Raspberry Pi OS 11 (bullseye) with desktop 32 bits (Recommended)

-- Raspberry Pi OS with desktop 64 bits
+- Raspberry Pi OS 12 (bookworm) with desktop 32 bits and X11 display server (Wayland is not supported)

 Supported boards